About The School

 - gives Middle School and High School students practice

-- provides adults who learned German in college or while
+- enables adults who learned German in college or while

 their knowledge of the language, and gives those who